Doctors Note Logo

 Why Sex Hurts While Nursing: Causes and Your Soothing Roadmap

-Relief often starts with lubricants and vaginal moisturizers, and your clinician may suggest low dose vaginal estrogen and pelvic floor physical therapy, with slower pacing and open communication; seek care for severe or persistent pain, bleeding, fever, foul discharge, or pelvic pressure.
-There are several factors to consider that can affect your next steps, so see the complete guidance below.
+How is it treated?
+Relief often begins with lubricants and vaginal moisturizers.
+A clinician may recommend low-dose vaginal estrogen, pelvic floor physical therapy, slower pacing, and open communication with your partner.
+Seek medical care for severe or persistent pain, bleeding, fever, foul discharge, or pelvic pressure.

 answer background